 ‘Sounds of Space’ feature in contemporary artwork

 In a separate project Nigel Meredith collaborated with the art group Troika, resulting in the inclusion of the ‘sounds of space’ in a new artwork.
 The work, entitled Terminal Beach, is a computer animation film featuring a robotic arm, dressed in long black hair, chopping down what is very probably the last tree on Earth with a haunting soundscape featuring recordings from the Halley VLF receiver.
 This work was displayed at the Real Feelings Group Exhibition at the House of Electronic Arts, Basel from 27th August to 15th November 2020, at the Real Feelings: Emotion and Technology Exhibition at the Mu Hybrid Art House in Eindhoven from 11th June to 12th September 2021 and as part of a solo exhibition entitled “No Sound of Water” at the Arte Abierto in Mexico City from 12th November 2021 to 15th May 2022.
-This year the work will be exhibited at the beautiful MAK Museum in Vienna in the spring and at the Langen Foundation in Dusseldorf in September.
+The work is currently on display at the beautiful MAK Museum in Vienna and will be shown at the Langen Foundation in Dusseldorf in September.

 No Sound of Water (2022) at the Arte Abierto in Mexico City, featuring Terminal Beach